Patient information: Testicular cancer (Beyond the Basics)

 Relapses of testicular germ cell tumors usually occur within two years of the end of treatment, although they can occur later.
 As a result, all patients who have been successfully treated for testicular cancer should be monitored for cancer recurrence with blood tests, x-rays, computed tomography (CT) scans, and other imaging tests.
 Monitoring is generally more frequent in the first few years after treatment is completed.

-Blood tests such as the beta-hCG and the AFP are used to monitor for early signs of a relapse.
+Blood tests such as the beta human chorionic gonadotropin (beta-hCG) and the alpha fetoprotein (AFP) are used to monitor for early signs of a relapse.
 In 30 to 50 percent of patients who relapse, increases in blood tumor markers are the first sign of cancer relapse.
-A man who relapses may have no changes in their tumor markers, and for this reason, the combination of blood testing, CT, and x-ray is recommended.
+A man who relapses may have no changes in his tumor markers, and for this reason, the combination of blood testing, CT, and x-ray is recommended.

 Stage I follow-up — The optimal schedule for posttreatment surveillance is controversial.
 Most experts recommend frequent monitoring with blood tests and imaging studies (eg, x-ray, CT scan) every few months for the first few years, decreasing to twice per year for several years then once per year for the man's lifetime.